YunoHost-Apps/prosody_ynh/doc/DESCRIPTION.md

 Prosody is a modern and lightweight XMPP communication server.

-To use Prosody / XMPP, you will also need a client.
+To use Prosody/XMPP, you will also need a client.
 There are a [lot of XMPP clients](https://xmpp.org/software/?category=clients) available out there, but here are some recommendations, depending on your device, platform and preferences:

 - [Conversations](https://conversations.im/) - Android